Toloka/docs-tolokers/en/common/referal-archive.md

 - 5% of the price of other tasks completed by the friend and accepted by the requester within a month after registration:
-- 5% of the reward amount received by the friend within a month after registration, excluding the friend referral reward.
+- 5% of the bonus amount received by the friend within a month after registration, excluding the friend referral bonus.
 - For tasks in Vietnamese: $5 for a friend who completed tasks for a total of at least $5.
 A task is considered completed if the requester accepts it.
-The reward is paid once for each friend of this type.
+The bonus is paid once for each friend of this type.
-   Rewards for all friends are combined.
+   Bonuses for all friends are combined.

 {% note alert %}

-We do not provide details of the reward calculation.
+We do not provide details of the bonus calculation.

 {% endnote %}

-If you are banned for violating the [User Agreement]({{ user-agreement }}), the reward is not given.
+If you are banned for violating the [User Agreement]({{ user-agreement }}), the bonus is not given.

-A month after a friend registers, their completed tasks are excluded from the reward calculation.
+A month after a friend registers, their completed tasks are excluded from the bonus calculation.

-#### Awarding the friend referral reward
+#### Awarding the friend referral bonus

-The reward amount is credited to your [Toloka]({{ toloka }}) account no more than once a day for tasks completed by friends and accepted by the requester during the previous day.
+The bonus amount is credited to your [Toloka]({{ toloka }}) account no more than once a day for tasks completed by friends and accepted by the requester during the previous day.

-The reward is given with accuracy up to $0.01.
+The bonus is given with accuracy up to $0.01.

 {% endcut %}

 {% cut "Rules valid from 3:00 on December 27, 2018 to 2:59 on September 3, 2019 (UTC+3, Moscow time)" %}

-#### Calculating the friend referral reward
+#### Calculating the friend referral bonus

-The reward is:
+The bonus is:
 - 20% of the price of field tasks completed by the friend and accepted by the requester within a month after registration, in these cities: